critgames/gameplay/_mythic-cycle/03-tomb-of-the-ancients.md

 > "I'm the handsome one" -Wark (Artificer)

-> "I am maybe not the most handsome of the two that you have in your party but I am the one that is better at math and that is now canon!" –Bang (Artificer)
+> "I am maybe not the most handsome, but I am the one that is better at math and that is now canon!" –Bang (Artificer)

 The saga of the "Misbegotten Dust Riders" began not in glory, but in the grueling desperation of the South Desert, a land where the DM reminded them that the sands swallow empires whole.
 Driven by thirst, seeking "water of vital reprieve from the scorching sun", they beheld the looming pyramid of Khet-Nakor, a "tomb of forgotten gods clinging to the memory of primordial waters long stilled".